KES Competence Center

 Right to information

-PostFinance is subject to bank client confidentiality and is not permitted to issue information about individual customer relationships by telephone.
+PostFinance is subject to bank client confidentiality and is not permitted to issue information about individual business relationships with its customers by telephone.
 When we are contacted by authorities by telephone, we are unable to clearly identify the caller.
 Please submit your information requests by means of a decree.

 Right of disposal

-• The KESB is responsible for managing rights of disposal (Art.
-9 of the Ordinance on asset management under a deputyship or legal custodian, VBVV) and must notify the bank accordingly.
-The “Implementation of signing rights for deputyships or guardianships” form is available to the Child and Vulnerable Adult Protection Authorities for the regulation of disposal rights in accordance with Article 9, Sections 2 and 3 of the Ordinance on asset management under a deputyship or legal custodian (VBVV).
+• The CAPA is responsible for managing rights of disposal (Art.
+9 of the Ordinance on Asset Management by Welfare Advocates and Guardian, WAGAMO) and must notify PostFinance accordingly.
+The “Implementation of signing rights for deputyships or guardianships” form is available to the Child and Adult Protection Authorities for the regulation of disposal rights in accordance with Article 9, Sections 2 and 3 WAGAMO.

-• A deputy may not manage the right of disposal themselves.
+• Deputies may not manage the right of disposal themselves.

-• Signing rights for PostFinance accounts are only deleted if the certificate of appointment or decision from the KESB explicitly states that the person concerned no longer has the capacity to act or that access to certain accounts has been withdrawn.
+• Signing rights for PostFinance accounts are only deleted if the certificate of appointment or decision from the CAPA explicitly states that the person concerned no longer has the capacity to act or that their access to certain accounts has been withdrawn.

-• If no detailed regulations governing the deputy’s right of disposal are set out in the certificate of appointment or in the decision from the KESB, PostFinance assumes that the deputy may dispose over the accounts of the person concerned themselves, i.e. without the consent of the KESB.
+• If no detailed regulations governing the deputy’s right of disposal are set out in the certificate of appointment or in the decision from the CAPA, PostFinance assumes that the deputy may dispose over the accounts of the person concerned themselves, i.e. without the consent of the CAPA.

 • Life insurance